 \subsection{$\beta_j$ by exhaustive search}

-A different approach to compute the $\beta_j$ coefficients for a given code and a given decoder is by exhaustive search.
+A different approach to compute the exact $\beta_j$ coefficients for a given code and a given decoder is by exhaustive search.
 In Tab.~\ref{tab:Err} we report for some surface codes the percentage of non-correctable errors for each error class $f_j(i,\ell)$, which we have evaluated by exhaustive search with a \ac{MWPM} decoder.
 In doing so we exploited the Lemon C++ library \cite{DezBalJut:11}, which provides an efficient implementation of graphs and networks algorithms.
-For example, in the case of the $[[13,1,3]]$ surface code, it results $f_2(0,2) = 0.27$.
-Once we have $f_j(i,\ell)$, we can compute the value of $1-\beta_j$ for $A=1$, $A=10$, $A=100$, and $A \to \infty$, by weighting the percentages of non-correctable errors as indicated by \eqref{eq:beta_j}.
-Note that the value of $1-\beta_j$ for $A \to \infty\,$ is equivalent to $f_j(i,\ell)$ of the class with $j$ Pauli $\M{Z}$.
+For example, in the case of the $[[23,1,3/5]]$ surface code, it results $f_2(0,2) = 0.16$.
+Once we have $f_j(i,\ell)$, we can compute the value of $1-\beta_j$ for arbitrary $A$ (for example in Tab.~\ref{tab:Err} we report the cases $A=1$, $A=10$, $A=100$, and $A \to \infty$), by weighting the percentages of non-correctable errors as indicated by \eqref{eq:beta_j}.
 From Tab.~\ref{tab:Err}, we observe that, as anticipated, surface codes can correct a large number of errors above the guaranteed error correction capability.
-For example, the $[[13,1,3]]$ can correct about $75\%$ and $50\%$ of the error patterns of weight $2$ and $3$, respectively.

-Increasing the distance of the code, the exhaustive search for deriving the $\beta_j$ could become infeasible.
-However, as can be observed in Tab.~\ref{tab:Err}, the value of $\beta_j$ for $A \to \infty\,$ is close to that for $A=1$.
-Hence, it is possible to obtain a good estimation of $\beta_j$ over a depolarizing channel taking into account just $\M{Z}$ errors, which require considering only $\binom{n}{j}$ patterns.
+Note that, as the code's length increases, performing an exhaustive search to derive the $\beta_j$ values may pose significant computational demands.